vgalpha/Sampling-Vani-102303078/README.md

 - **Manufacturing defects:** Most products pass quality checks, few are defective
 - **Customer churn:** Most customers stay, only a small percentage leave

-The problem?
-If you train a model on imbalanced data, it can just predict the majority class every time and still get high accuracy.
-A model that says "no fraud" for every transaction would be 99% accurate but completely useless.
+**The Problem:** If you train a model on imbalanced data, it can just predict the majority class every time and still get high accuracy.
+A model that says "no fraud" for every transaction would be 99% accurate but completely useless for catching fraud.

 ### What is Sampling?

-Sampling is the process of selecting a subset of data from a larger dataset.
+**Sampling** is the process of selecting a subset of data from a larger dataset.
 Instead of using all available data, you pick a representative sample based on some technique or strategy.

 **How sampling helps with imbalanced datasets:**
 - **Balancing:** You can undersample the majority class or oversample the minority class to create balance